All Episodes

 This is what it is.

-And it connects to modern science.
+And it connects not modern science, right?

-Yeah, certainly not government science.
+Yeah, not certainly not government science.

-Yeah, the modern era.
+Yeah, and the modern engineering is better.

-It's really brutal what's going on with science these days.
+Yeah, yeah, it's really brutal what's going on with science these days.

 Thank you.

-Besides that, I wanted to touch up on like just, oh yeah, that thing about science, which was it's like, I'm not going to expect us to like really win over like those institutions because like they're state owned and won't like subsidies and stuff.
+Besides that, I wanted to touch up on like just, yeah, that thing about science, which was, it's like, I'm not going to expect us to like really win over like those institutions, because like they're state owned and want like subsidies and stuff, but like, I'd say like certain areas where like the right in general, like we're better at it.

-So it's like, if anyone wants to launch like a crypto token or anything like that, or has like a computer science position like on a project needs help, let me know.
+So it's like if anyone wants to launch like a crypto token or anything like that, or has like a computer science position like on a project needs help, let me know.

 And make sure to DM me.